 I will carry with me Zoey’s sweet smile, her bright, shining eyes, and her beautiful, daily, life-affirming reminders… I will carry with me the kind, understanding words that are dropped upon me by the people I love, the people that know that I’m not okay even when I say I am because they can hear me in my silence… I will carry with me the incredible realization that I’m learning to let go, to surrender, to admit that I’m not perfect—and that it’s okay to do these things… And I will carry with me the understanding that time is not my enemy, because it is the very thing that will eventually make all the sharp, jagged edges of my life softer and smoother and, ultimately, so much easier to carry.

 I am a work in progress.
 Day by day, I’m learning.
-I know that who and where I want to be might not happen overnight, but I’m learning that that’s okay, too:
+I know that who I want become and where I want to be might not happen overnight, but I’m learning that that’s okay, too:

 Because I realize that slowly but surely, I’m getting there.
 And that’s a realization that I’m happy to carry, for it makes me feel weightless, like I can finally start taking flight, like I am finally, blissfully, free.